Introduction

 Urgency

-is used for distribution management and is synchronised with the XMP property ‘photoshop:Urgency'
+is used for distribution management and is synchronised with the XMP field ‘photoshop:Urgency'

 Category and Supplemental Category